All posts by weblio PH

 Part E_10 Reading

 I will ask the following question.
 Please answer based on the passage.
-I will check if the answers are appropriate.
+I will check if your answers are appropriate.

 Part E_11 Reading